-- They provided a notice to all employees notifying them of the company's electronic monitoring practices. - They provided a general description of how the electronic monitoring system worked and what data is collected. - The policies always affirmed the company's right to review employee use of company assets. - The policies state that employees have no expectation of privacy while utilizing company assets. - They described the appropriate use of company assets. - They described detailed penalties for misuse of company assets. - They describe the goals & objectives for implementation of the system.
+They provided a notice to all employees notifying them of the company's electronic monitoring practices.

+They provided a general description of how the electronic employee monitoring system worked and what data is collected.

+The policies always affirmed the company's right to review employee use of company assets.

+The policies state that employees have no expectation of privacy while utilizing company assets.

+They described the appropriate use of company assets.

+They described detailed penalties for misuse of company assets.

+They describe the goals & objectives for implementation of the system.

+They included restrictions on the disclosure of personal data to others outside of the company without the employee's consent.

+How to Create a Driver Monitoring Policy

-- They included restrictions on the disclosure of personal data to others outside of the company without the employee's consent. - They explained that data should be collected and used lawfully and fairly. - They explained that data is collected for the activities of all employees in a similar capacity to avoid the perception of discrimination. - They described who has access to the data and what safeguards are in place to ensure that non-authorized people cannot access the data. - They described the frequency of the data review or whether data will only be reviewed as part of an internal investigation. - They described which managers can access the data to complete internal investigations.
+They explained that data should be collected and used lawfully and fairly.

+They explained that data is collected for the activities of all employees in a similar capacity to avoid the perception of discrimination.

+They described who has access to the data and what safeguards are in place to ensure that non-authorized people cannot access the data.

-Policy element Type of statement Monitoring use of proprietary assets Statements that company assets are provided as tools for the business and all activities related to the use of these assets are to subject to monitoring, auditing, or review.
-Establishing no expectation of privacy Statements about the extent or limitations of privacy protections for employees while utilizing company assets.
-Improper employee use Statements that some uses of company assets are inappropriate including specific notices banning specific activities (e.g., use of assets for personal benefit, travelling with non-insured passengers, excessive speeding, idling, etc.).
-Allowable employee uses Statements explaining proper or acceptable uses of the company assets, including whether or not personal use is permitted.
-Disciplinary action Statements that there are penalties and disciplinary actions for violations of the company usage policy.
-Employee acknowledgement of policy A statement requiring that employees demonstrate they understand the company policy and acknowledge their responsibility to adhere to the policy.
+They described the frequency of the employee monitoring data review or whether data will only be reviewed as part of an internal investigation.

+They described which managers can access the data to complete internal investigations.